-Development of mechanical simulation techniques for geomaterials

-To gain insights into the mechanisms underlying geomechanical phenomena and enhance the design techniques of secure social infrastructures and resilience against geo-disasters, numerical simulation is a powerful tool.
-We are actively engaged in advancing numerical methods that tackle diverse challenges, including soil-structure interaction, soil-fluid interaction, and the seismic behavior of rock slopes.
-For example, we are developing a numerical method for large deformation of earth structures (MPM) Material Point Method, right part of the upper figure), and also working on a new methodology to enhance accuracy and computational stability of seismic analysis of jointed rocks (DDA: Discontinuous Deformation Analysis).
+Development of mechanical simulation techniques for geomaterials To gain insights into the mechanisms underlying geomechanical phenomena and enhance the design techniques of secure social infrastructures and resilience against geo-disasters, numerical simulation is a powerful tool.
+We are actively engaged in advancing numerical methods that tackle diverse challenges, including soil-fluid-structure interaction, fracture mechanics, and the seismic behavior of rock slopes.
+For example, we are developing a numerical method for analysing large deformation during offshore foundation installation (MPM: Material Point Method), formulating a novel approach to simulate hydraulic fracturing in porous solid (PD: Peridynamics), and also working on a new methodology to enhance accuracy and computational stability of seismic analysis of jointed rocks (DDA: Discontinuous Deformation Analysis).

-Simulation of seismic behaviors of rock slope using DDA Geotechnical conservation/restoration of historic masonry structures We are developing a numerical analysis technique for discontinuities in order to clarify the mechanism of instability of masonry structures, which are cultural heritages, and to develop a stability evaluation method for them.
+Simulation techniques for geomaterials (MPM, PD, DDA) Geotechnical conservation/restoration of historic masonry structures We are developing a numerical analysis technique for discontinuities in order to clarify the mechanism of instability of masonry structures, which are cultural heritages, and to develop a stability evaluation method for them.
 One of the targets is the Angkor ruins, a World Heritage site in Cambodia.
 Many of the masonry structures at Angkor are in danger of collapsing due to deformation and failure of the foundation.
-We consider the deformation and failure of the foundation.
-We consider the deformation and failure of mechanical interaction between a continuum and discontinua, and are conducting a series of research including (1) the development of an integrated mechanical analysis method for soil-masonry structures to (2) the investigation of mechanical properties of composite structures consisting of soil and masonry and (3) the proposal of a practical stability (bearing capacity) evaluation formula.
+We consider the deformation and failure of composite structures consisting of soil and masonry as a problem of mechanical interaction between a continuum and discontinua, and are conducting a series of research including (1) the development of an integrated mechanical analysis method for soil-masonry structures to (2) the investigation of mechanical properties of composite structures consisting of soil and masonry and (3) the proposal of a practical stability (bearing capacity)